 Sudden loss of vision

-No matter the reason, if you experience sudden loss of vision please call us immediately or get yourself to an Urgent Care ASAP.
+No matter the reason, if you experience sudden loss of vision please call us immediately or get yourself to a Hospital Emergency ASAP.